Next.js logo

 Highlights / Recommended

-"The restaurant is particularly known for its yakitori and small plates, which are frequently recommended by patrons."
+"The restaurant is frequently recommended for its yakitori and other small plates, characteristic of an izakaya experience."

 Customer Sentiment